 7. WAIT FOR THE COMPLETION DAY

 - Your lawyer provides you with a Statement of Adjustment with costs payable by you.
-This takes into account the purchase price, any applicable GST, Property Transfer Tax, some property taxes or strata fees, etc. When you meet with the Lawyer, you’ll need to bring these funds by way of a bank draft, along with ID.
+This takes into account the purchase price, any applicable GST, Property Transfer Tax, some property taxes, strata fees, move in fees, Lawyers fees, etc. When you meet with the Lawyer, you’ll need to bring these funds by way of a bank draft, along with ID.

 - Your mortgage lender forwards the mortgage funds to your lawyer.

 - Your lawyer forwards funds to the seller and completes all the necessary documents.